rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-unix.md

 the sections of my "Thinking in C and Unix" course.

-[8] You cannot, for example, open a file in Microsoft Word and use Word to achieve one tf these goals.
+[8] You cannot, for example, open a file in Microsoft Word and use Word to achieve one of these goals.

 ---